hummingbot/hummingbot-site/docs/blog/posts/commands-and-configs-part-2/index.md

 If you are new to market making, you might notice that how the trading performance is measured is a bit different from traditional trading.

 What matters most for a market maker is how much the total inventory value has changed since he started his operations.
-You can learn more details about what is the logic behind the performance calculation reading the article [How to measure performance on crypto trading](../2019-07-measure-performance-crypto-trading/index.md).
+You can learn more details about what is the logic behind the performance calculation reading the article [Managing Your Bot Performance](../managing-your-bot-performance/index.md).

 But as a TL;DR, the performance you see is a comparison between trading with the bot vs not trading at all (HODLing the starting assets).